DataForGood-Norway/FireFromSpace/README.md

 ## What Are We Doing?

-While satellite's images are [free to access](https://apps.sentinel-hub.com/sentinel-playground), the amount of images to process in order to watch the whole of earth is just too big (over 4 Terabytes of fresh products published every day on the Copernicus portals).
+While many satellite's images are [free to access](https://apps.sentinel-hub.com/sentinel-playground), the amount of images to process in order to watch the whole of earth is just too big (over 4 Terabytes of fresh products published every day on the Copernicus portals).

 This tool won't allow us to monitor the entire planet.
-But it will be an opensource webapp for anyone to use, giving them the possibility to monitor large fires within a part of earth (e.g. a state monitoring a dry forest, garbage burning illegally and toxic for its neighbours, or more importantly the United Nations watching for genocide and human rights atrocities.
+But it will be the bsis of an opensource webapp for anyone to use, giving everyone the possibility to monitor a part of earth for large fires  (e.g. fire of a dry forest, garbage burning illegally intoxicating its neighbours, or a tool for the United Nations to watch for genocide and human rights atrocities.

-This project is mainly split into 2 parts:
+This project is mainly split into 2 applications:

-- **Processing Satellite's images for fire detection**: to measure and to locate the fire as accurately as possible.
+- **a python library for handling Satellite's images and processing them to detect fire**: to measure and to locate the fire as accurately as possible.
 This module should be easily usable by any developer with a computer, therefore without worrying about any cost of cloud resources.

-- **a webapp**: For the other users who prefer a user interface, a webapp should allow them to rent cloud resources required for monitoring the part of earth they are interested in, or to share the cost with others watching the same area already.
+- **a webapp for non-developers eager to get alerted in case of fires**: For the other users who prefer a user interface, a webapp should allow them to rent cloud resources required for monitoring the part of earth they are interested in, or to share the cost with others watching the same area already.

 ## Join The Project